 Blue Boar was a forecourt operator who went on to operate one of the oldest and most famous motorway services: Watford Gap on the M1.

 The company operated garages and forecourts across the Midlands, including on the A5.
 The original Blue Boar Café took its name from the junction of the same name on the A45, which is still there as a McDonald's today.
 Local legend says that a blue boar lived close to one of their premises during the time of Robin Hood.
-The company had a number of garages and restaurants across the area.

 When the A5 looked set to lose a lot of trade to the new M1 motorway, Blue Boar learned that a motorway service area was being planned close to their Watford depot, and made a competitive bid to operate it.
 Roadside repairs were expected to be an important aspect of running the new service area.
 The government were pleased to be able to say they were helping a local business affected by the motorway, but in reality Blue Boar won the contract on their own merits.

 Blue Boar generally focussed their efforts on Watford Gap, which had a number of teething issues related to its unexpected success.
 The financial pressure was reflected in their unsuccessful attempt to win Strensham.
 They won the contract to build a neighbouring site at Rothersthorpe, and in the 1990s later planned two more services.

 Blue Boar liked to provide local branding, such 'Annandale Lodge'.